FCO/Red/examples/case-study-1/README.md

 has been validated with all the data prior to loading the database.
-In the rare instance of a duplicate key, we would add another field to the key and so document it (and migrate the database to a version with the new seconday key but preserving the primary key.
+In the rare instance of a duplicate key, we would add another field to the key and so document it (and migrate the database to a version with the new seconday key but preserving the primary key).

 #### Part 2 - Querying the database

-After we created the dabatase, we will then start to use it with various queries as we prepare for the next event.
+After we create the dabatase, we will then start to use it with various queries as we prepare for the next event.

 We created a separate script to query the SQLite database.
 The script